sgoldenlab/simba/docs/Tutorial_tools.md

 2. Select video and click `Open` and the video will be converted to grayscale.

 3. The new video will have a name of *Name of original video* + *_grayscale*.

+## Merge images to video

+1. Click on `Browse Folder` to select a folder with frames

+2. Enter the image format of the frames.
+Eg: if the image name is *Image001.PNG*, enter *PNG* in the `Image Format` entry box.

+3. Enter the desire output video format.
+Eg: if the video should be a *.mp4*, enter *mp4* in the `Video Format` entry box.

+4. Enter the desire frames per second in the `fps` entry box.

+5. Enter the desire [bitrate](https://help.encoding.com/knowledge-base/article/understanding-bitrates-in-video-files/) for the video in the `Bitrate` entry box.

+6. Click `Merge Images`